 In the previous section we have described the sample in terms of 1999 characteristics.
-Over the sample period of 1999 to 2007, our textile workers have quite different trajectories that depend on trade exposure, idiosyncratic worker characteristics, and possibly on other factors including gender.
+Over the sample period of 1999 to 2007, these textile workers have quite different trajectories that depend on trade exposure, idiosyncratic worker characteristics, and possibly on other factors including gender.
 Figure 2 shows the distribution of workers by major sector in the final year of the sample, 2007.
-Recall that because all workers are 1999 textile and apparel workers, they are by construction in the manufacturing sector at the beginning of the sample.
+Recall that because all workers are 1999 textile and apparel workers, they are by definition in manufacturing at the beginning of the sample.
 Figure 2 shows that 50 percent of workers not exposed to rising import competition are still in manufacturing by 2007, while 29 percent have moved to the services sector.
-Our sample confirms the general trend of a shift of employment away from manufacturing towards services.31 At the same time, Figure 2 shows that of the set of exposed workers, 44 percent are employed in the service sector by 2007, while only 36 percent have still a manufacturing jobs.
+This confirms the general trend of a shift of employment away from manufacturing towards services.

+At the same time, Figure 2 shows that of the set of exposed workers, 44 percent are employed in the service sector by 2007, while only 36 percent have still a manufacturing jobs.
 This difference suggests that rising import competition has sped up structural change for exposed workers.
 If manufacturing firms exposed to new import competition have shut down, displacing their workers, or they have scaled down their production, the rate at which exposed workers seek to find jobs in services will be relatively high.
 In line with this, note that the disproportional shift of exposed workers into services is virtually the same size as their lower tendency of staying in manufacturing (15, versus 14 percentage points, respectively).
-While Figure 2 shows that exposed workers are somewhat more likely to be out of the labor force than not exposed workers, overall Figure 2 suggests that the most important influence of trade exposure appears to be on the shift from manufacturing to services.32
+While Figure 2 shows that exposed workers are somewhat more likely to be out of the labor force than not exposed workers, overall Figure 2 suggests that the most important influence of trade exposure appears to be on the shift from manufacturing to services.
+This sectoral shift is shown with additional details in Figures A-4 and A-5 of the Appendix.

-30Both years 2000 and 2001 are chronologically before the onset of rising import competition, however, we will focus on 1999 to limit the possible influence of anticipation effects.
+&lt;sup>30Both the years 2000 and 2001 are chronologically before the onset of rising import competition, however, we will focus on 1999 to limit the possible influence of anticipation effects.
 In contrast, characteristics in year 2002 or later may themselves be outcomes of worker adjustment and hence are endogenous.